git-pi-e/india/README.md

 If you are looking to make your first contribution to open source, or even an experienced maintainer looking for ways to grow your community — we have resources to help you!
 Check out the [Open Source Guide](https://opensource.guide) which has many resources on how to start an open-source project, build communities, best practices for maintainers, and a lot more!

+Additionally, you can find other online resources such as the [Linux Foundation](https://www.linuxfoundation.org/resources/open-source-guides).

 ---

 ## :octocat:  Developers